This post may contain affiliate links. Please see my disclosure policy for details.

 The Gods, touched by their love and story, immortalised them as two doves flying together in the sky for all eternity.

-Okay, so not the most happy or romantic of tales but it was enough for Mr Harry.
+Okay, so not the happiest or romantic of tales but it was enough for Mr Harry.
 W. Smith to have the vision of building an Oriental pleasure garden which opened its doors in 1912.

 It soon became one of Scarborough’s top attractions and to this very day is in the top ten parks to visit in UK.